DevashishPrasad/devashishprasad/README.md

 ### 👋 Hi there

 🧬 I am currently harnessing generative AI to address the most complex challenges in Biology for advancements in drug discovery.
+I am co-creator of the [JAM](https://www.nabla.bio/news/denovo) foundation model.

 🌟 I have published 3 research papers in ML.
 One of the papers was published at CVPR and has over 200+ citations and 1.5K+ Github stars.